kartverket/ALB_Best_Practice_Manual/README.md

 **ALB (Airborne LiDAR Bathymetry)**
 A remote sensing technology using aircraft-mounted LiDAR sensors to measure seafloor and underwater terrain in shallow coastal and inland waters.

+**k value**
+Define k value here

 **LiDAR (Light Detection and Ranging)**
 A remote sensing method that uses light in the form of a pulsed laser to measure variable distances to the Earth.

 **LAS/LAZ (LAS/LAZ file format)**
 File format designed for the interchange and archiving of lidar point cloud data.
 LAZ is a lossless compressed version.

+**SECCI**
+Define SECCI here

 # References
 Curated list of references, standards, and additional reading materials relevant to ALB practices.